daostack/arc.js_legacy/docs/Daos.md

 ## About DAOs

-Every DAO in DAOstack has an architecture defined by Arc that enables it to use the reusable contracts provided by Arc.
+Every DAO in DAOstack has an architecture designed by Arc that enables it to use the reusable contracts provided by Arc.
 Each DAO has an avatar, a controller, a token, a reputation system, and a set of schemes and global constraints.

-The avatar is a public-facing part of the DAO that handles the interaction of the DAO with the rest of the world, for example interacting with other DAOs or paying third party agents.
-A DAO is always referenced using the address of its avatar.
+**The avatar** is a public-facing part of the DAO that handles the interaction of the DAO with the rest of the world, for example interacting with other DAOs or paying third party agents.
+A DAO is always referenced by the address of its avatar.

+**The controller** is a central internal hub for all of the components of the DAO.

+**The token** is used as currency in operations like staking in `GenesisProtocol`, vesting agreements in `VestingScheme` and rewards in `ContributionReward`.

+**The reputation system** provides a kind of currency of influence.
+Reputation conveys influence in the DAO commenserate with the rules of the DAO, such as when voting and the nature of what causes it to be gained or lost.
+Like tokens, reputation can be minted, but it cannot be transferred between agents.

-Schemes are public-facing contracts any agent can use when they want to work with proposals respecting the DAO.
-Each scheme has a voting machine (or like [GenesisProtocol](api/classes/GenesisProtocolWrapper), is itself a scheme).
+**Schemes** are public-facing contracts that any agent can use when they want to work with proposals respecting the DAO.
+Accordingly, each scheme is configured with a voting machine (or like [GenesisProtocol](api/classes/GenesisProtocolWrapper), is itself a scheme).

-Global constraints use configured criteria to potentially block any action attempted by the Controller.
+**Global constraints** use configured criteria to potentially block any action attempted by the Controller.
 An example is [TokenCapGC](api/classes/TokenCapGCWrapper) that limits the total supply of a given token to a certain maximum number.

-The controller is a central internal hub for all of the components of the DAO.

-DAOs are extensible beyond the fact that all of the Arc contracts are designed to be reusable: You can provide your own implementation of the controller, token, and any global constraints, voting machines and schemes you want.
+DAOs are extensible beyond the reusability of all Arc contracts: You can provide your own implementation of the controller, token, and any global constraints, voting machines and schemes you want.

 !!! info
     Refer here for [more information about the architecture of DAOs](https://daostack.github.io/arc/README/#the-structure-of-a-dao).